xS3Cx/Cyberpunk2077-GoodFeelings/README.md

 Original EasyTrainer available on [Nexus Mods](https://www.nexusmods.com/cyberpunk2077/mods/23227).
 All credits to the original authors for the base functionality.

-### Built-in Cyberpunk-Style Font (Play-Bold.ttf)
+### Built-in Cyberpunk-Style Font (Rajdhani-Bold.ttf)

-This fork includes the bold and sharp **Play-Bold** font to give the trainer menu a true Night City aesthetic right out of the box.
+This fork includes the bold and sharp **Rajdhani-Bold** font to give the trainer menu a true Night City aesthetic right out of the box.

 #### Enable the custom font:
 1. After installation open the CET config file: